google-deepmind/mujoco/doc/overview.rst

    :ref:`mjModel` is constructed by the compiler. :ref:`mjData` is constructed at runtime, given :ref:`mjModel`.
-This separation makes it easy to simulate multiple models as well as multiple states and controls for each model, in turn facilitating :ref:`multi-threading <siMultithread>` for sampling and :ref:`finite differences <saDerivative>`.
+This separation makes it easy to simulate multiple models as well as multiple states and controls for each model, in turn facilitating :ref:`multi-threading <siMultithread>` for sampling and :ref:`finite differences <mjd_transitionFD>`.
 The top-level API functions reflect this basic separation, and have the format:

    .. code:: C